niko-la-petrovic/SteamWorkshopSubscriber/README.md

 # SteamWorkshopSubscriber

-A cross-platform .NET Core solution for automating subscriptions to Steam Workshop items.
+A cross-platform Selenium-based .NET Core solution for automating subscriptions to Steam Workshop items.

 # Latest Notes
 - For some reason, the Firefox driver seems to be very slow at obtaining references to indiviual DOM elements.